 Writing about writing is tricky.
 People will often try to sell their way as the only way, but no art is as black and white as that.

 I’m not talking about the rules of grammar and style, I’ve seen firsthand how those will make or break a novel.
-Leave the rules out and your story becomes the faded, empty version of what it could have been.
+Leave out the rules, and your story becomes the faded, empty version of what it could have been.
 Having said that, I do agree to a point that most readers will still enjoy the book if the story is good, even if the writing isn’t strong.
 That doesn’t mean a writer shouldn’t at least try to get their writing as tight as possible.
 Get an editor you can trust.

 But, we’re not talking about grammar and style today.
 I want to share my personal process with you.

 Still, we’re divided into two main groups, plotters and pantsers.

 Plotters/planners are those folks who plan the entire story in detail, over how many ever books it may reach.
 They know exactly what happens to every character and how every plotline plays out before they begin to write.
 Some plotters will further prepare outlines for each chapter and even every paragraph, so when they start writing that story, they know exactly what goes where.